 Ears - Cut 2 as a mirrored pair from contrast fabric

 Eyes - Cut 2 as a mirrored pair

 Nostrils - Cut 2 as a mirrored pair

 Blaze - Cut 1

-Cut nostrils, eyes and blaze from fusible appliqué paper following the general instructions from your original Wild Things Hottie Cover pattern.
+Cut nostrils, eyes and blaze from fusible appliqué paper following the general instructions from your original Animal Hottie Cover pattern.

 Once you have cut out the horse face, lay it onto your original front hottie paper pattern piece, aligning the top of the head with the top of the front.